pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 You can tell if the scheduled task is being run by looking in the log directory at `<files_dir>/usageStats`.
 Once a log file has been processed, it will be moved to the `archive` directory.
 Learn more about the [log files](/dev/documentation/en/statistics#understanding-the-log-files).

 If you see log files in the archive, but still do not have any statistics, inspect the URLs in the log entries.
 Does the URL in the log files exactly match the `base_url` in my configuration?
-Does it point to a published submission in a journal, press, or preprint server?
+Does it point to a published submission in a journal, press or preprint server?

 ### I have enabled geographic statistics, but the geographic report doesn't include any data